kuvivek/drivingTheoryInGermany/README.md

 ✅ Switch on the hazard warning lights
 ❌Make a U-turn and leave the tunnel
 ❌At the end of the traffic jam, switch off the engine and leave the vehicle
-**Comment**:  When approaching the end of a traffic jam, you must switch on the hazard warning lights immediately to warn those behind.
+**Comment**:  When approaching the end of a traffic jam, you must switch on the hazard warning lights immediately to warn those
-Maintain a distance of approx. 5 m from the vehicle in front and switch off the engine if you are stationary for a longer period of time.
+behind.
+Maintain a distance of approx. 5 m from the vehicle in front and switch off the engine if you are stationary for a longer
+period of time.
 Stay in the vehicle and listen to radio or loudspeaker announcements.
-Under no circumstances should you turn or reverse.
+Under no circumstances should you turn or
+reverse.

 458. Visibility is considerably reduced.
 When are you allowed to switch on fog headlamps?
 ✅ In fog
 ✅ In falling snow
 ✅ In rain
 **Comment**:  Fog lights may only be switched on if visibility is significantly impaired by rain, snowfall or fog.
 This also applies during the day.

 459.What must you observe when you enter a tunnel?
 ✅ Drive with dipped headlights also during the day even in well lit tunnels
 ✅ Take off your sunglasses
-❌Switch fog headlamps on
+❌ Switch fog headlamps on
-**Comment**:  When entering a tunnel, you must always switch on the low beam, even during the day and even if the tunnel itself is well lit.
+**Comment**:  When entering a tunnel, you must always switch on the low beam, even during the day and even if the tunnel itself is well
+lit.
 With dipped headlights, the road is better illuminated and your car is more visible to the vehicle behind you.
-If necessary, take off
+If necessary, take
-your sunglasses or fold back the sun visor so as not to restrict your view.
+off your sunglasses or fold back the sun visor so as not to restrict your view.

 460. A vehicle driver has slightly damaged another vehicle, and unlawfully leaves the scene.
 What consequence could this have?
 ✅ A withdrawal of the driving licence or a driving ban
 ✅ An order to undergo a medical/psychological examination
 ✅ A fine or imprisonment
-**Comment**:  Hit-and-run accidents result in police investigations ❌and are severely punished.
-Depending on the severity, fines or prison sentences,
+**Comment**:  Hit-and-run accidents result in police investigations - and are severely punished.
+Depending on the severity, fines or
-driving bans and even the ordering of a medical-psychological examination (MPU) can be considered.
+prison sentences, driving bans and even the ordering of a medical-psychological examination (MPU) can be considered.

 461. How can you get help on an autobahn?
 ✅ Dial 112 or 110
 ✅ Use an emergency call box
 ✅ From the autobahn service areas
-**Comment**:  If you have an accident or breakdown on the highway, you can contact the police and the emergency or rescue services by calling 110 or 112
+**Comment**:  If you have an accident or breakdown on the highway, you can contact the police and the emergency or rescue services by
-on your cell phone.
-You can also call for help at an emergency call pillar or via an emergency telephone, and on the highway also at service stations.
+calling 110 or 112 on your cell phone.
+You can also call for help at an emergency call pillar or via an emergency telephone, and on the
+highway also at service stations.

 462. You hear a siren.
 Which questions must you ask yourself?
 ✅ Could I obstruct the emergency vehicle?
-❌Is this vehicle allowed to use a siren at all?
+❌ Is this vehicle allowed to use a siren at all?
 ✅ Where is the emergency vehicle coming from?
-**Comment**:  If a special vehicle from the police or other institutions approaches with blue lights and siren, you must not obstruct it under
+**Comment**:  If a special vehicle from the police or other institutions approaches with blue lights and siren, you must not obstruct
-any circumstances.
+it under any circumstances.
 Try to determine early on where the emergency vehicle is coming from and where it intends to go.
-Ask yourself whether
+Ask
-you may be obstructing the vehicle and give way if necessary.
+yourself whether you may be obstructing the vehicle and give way if necessary.

 463. What must you do if wild animals suddenly appear in the full beam of your headlights?
 ✅ Immediately dip your headlights
-❌Proceed on full beam
+❌ Proceed on full beam
 ✅ Sound the horn and brake
 **Comment**:  If game is dazzled, it often remains in the beam of light.
-Therefore, dip your headlights immediately, slow down and sound your horn
+Therefore, dip your headlights immediately, slow down and
-if game appears in the high beam.
+sound your horn if game appears in the high beam.

 464. There is a tunnel on my route.
 What should I know?
 ✅ I should know how escape routes are indicated in tunnels